 There is considerable overlap among the three linear scripts.
 Rather than create three dedicated websites, I am combining all three scripts on Konosos.net, which will eliminate redundancy and complex cross references.
 During this process, some pages may act as placeholders, may have already been moved to Konosos, or may be inaccessible, if the links have not been updated.
 Please be patient while I streamline your research experience.

-While there has been much debate about the underlying language of Linear A (LinA) (also 線文字A, Γραμμικη Α), I disagree that LinA does not resemble a known language.
-Despite its similarities to Japanese, historical linguists dismiss a correlation for at least two reasons: they cite both (1) the universally held belief that LinA is an Indo-European language and (2) the apparent lack of genetic evidence.
-Regarding the first justification, Minoan scholarship generally agrees that the Minoans migrated from the Anatolian region**, which suggests an Altaic origin or influence.
-Likewise, Japanese scholarship suggests that Japanese belongs to the Japonic language family, which is believed to have an Altaic origin or influence.
-Regarding the second justification, if linguists are looking to mainland Japan for genetic evidence, they are looking too far north.
+While there has been much debate about the underlying language of Linear A (LinA, 線文字A, Γραμμικη Α), I disagree that LinA does not resemble a known language.
+Despite its similarities to Japanese, historical linguists dismiss a correlation for at least two reasons: (1) the apparent lack of genetic evidence and (2) the universally held belief that LinA is an Indo-European language.
+Regarding the first justification, if linguists are looking to mainland Japan for genetic evidence, they are looking too far north.
 By whatever means, it appears that, around 1000 BCE, the Minoans entered Japan from the southern islands, and gradually moved north.
+Regarding the second justification, Minoan scholarship generally agrees that the Minoans migrated from the Anatolian region**, which suggests an Altaic origin or influence.
+Likewise, Japanese scholarship suggests that the Japanese language belongs to the Japonic-language family, which is believed to have an Altaic origin or influence.

 - Munro, Neil Gordon.
 1908.
 Prehistoric Japan.